Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 # Multimodal & Large Language Models

 **Note:** This paper list is only used to record papers I read in the daily arxiv for personal needs.
-I only subscribe and cover the following subjects: Artificial Intelligence (cs.AI), Computation and Language (cs.CL), Computer Vision and Pattern Recognition (cs.CV), Machine Learning (cs.LG).
+I only subscribe to and cover the following subjects: Artificial Intelligence (cs.AI), Computation and Language (cs.CL), Computer Vision and Pattern Recognition (cs.CV), and Machine Learning (cs.LG).
 If you find I missed some important and exciting work, it would be super helpful to let me know.
 Thanks!

+**Update:** Starting from June 2024, I'm focusing on reading and recording papers that I believe offer unique insights and substantial contributions to the field.

 ## Table of Contents